We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 14K gold remains the most popular metal for engagement rings, at nearly 90% of all rings sold.
 It is durable, not easily tarnished and beautiful in any color.

-14K gold engagement ring inspiration
+14K gold engagement ring setting inspiration

 14K gold chain inspiration